nicucalcea/life-in-the-uk-flashcards/README.md

 # Life in the UK Flashcards

 Scraping Life in the UK questions and answers for importing into Anki.
+[Public deck here](https://ankiweb.net/shared/info/1766184207).

-To render the Quarto notebook, run `quarto render` on your `.qmd` file in `analysis`.
+The code to generate the flashcards is in [`analysis/index.qmd`](/analysis/index.qmd).